 Exploring the future

 The horizon of our futures studies is always 10 years and beyond.
-By developing and presenting bold and inspiring visions, STT aims to contribute to defining solutions for societal challenges.
+By developing inspiring views on the future, STT aims to contribute to defining solutions for societal challenges.
 Such as the digital transformation, self-reliance or the Sustainable Development Goals.

-STT's futures studies involve a combination of high quality desk research and actively involving stakeholders, experts and creative minds.
+STT's futures studies involve a combination of high quality desk research and actively involving stakeholders, experts and creative minds in developing new views on the future.
 This interactive method stimulates governments, companies, scientists and citizens to look beyond the boundaries of their sector or domain.
 They broaden their horizons and work towards more future-oriented thinking and action.

 Impact of our futures studies

 The outcome of this participative approach is that our foresight studies have a major impact, both during and after completion.
-The studies inspire, gradually laying the foundation for embedding and follow-up activities.
-Follow-up may concern research programs, but also the setting up of institutions, contributing to the implementation of future visions, new research or curriculum development.
+The studies inspire and often lead to new initiatives, such as new research, cooperation or curriculum development.

 Centre of Expertise